Sociology in Switzerland

 f) more and more causal relationships have been discovered by scientific advances (e.g. of the toxicity of substances.

-More than ever before, the global competitiveness of a company depends on its intrinsic "quality capability", as defined by the concept of total quality management and the institutional provision of ISO certification.
+More than ever, the global competitiveness of a company depends on its intrinsic "quality capability", as defined by the concept of total quality management and the institutional provision of ISO certification.
 Concepts like this first developed in the area of industrial production (especially the metal, engineering and electrical industries) and are nowadays extending into the service sector (e.g. to hotel and catering, and health care - q.v.
 Waeber 1995).
-Total quality thinking is steadily gaining ground, which does not simply refer, as in the past, to the manufacturing process behind the product, but rather to the totality of all company processes:
+Total quality thinking is steadily gaining ground, which does not simply refer, as in the past, to the manufacturing process behind the product, but rather to the totality of processes related to resource requirements, production, storage and distribution: :

 "A good product counts for little in this day and age.
 What is important is quality thinking in the company, which also affects the service around the product ..."
 (Sattes 1996).